Robert Morey (baseball)

-Robert Hilton Morey (born November 27, 1988) is a professional baseball pitcher who is a free agent.
+Robert Hilton Morey (born November 27, 1988) is a former professional baseball pitcher.
 He has played in the Chinese Professional Baseball League for the Brother Elephants.

 Career

 He was born in Virginia Beach, Virginia, where he attended Cape Henry High School.
-Though he was drafted by the Tampa Bay Devil Rays in the 29th round of the 2007 Major League Baseball Draft – a couple picks ahead of pitcher Andrew Cashner – out of high school, he opted not to sign.
+Though he was drafted by the Tampa Bay Devil Rays in the 29th round of the 2007 Major League Baseball draft – a couple picks ahead of pitcher Andrew Cashner – out of high school, he opted not to sign.
 Instead, he attended the University of Virginia, where he played from 2008 to 2010.
 In 2008, he went 2–0 with a 6.51 ERA in 16 relief appearances, striking out 30 batters in 27.2 innings.
 In 2009, he was 3–0 with a 3.33 ERA in 18 games (nine starts), striking out 84 batters in 67.2 frames.
 He also pitched for the Bourne Braves of the Cape Cod League that year, going 3–1.
 In October, he was ranked the 85th best college player in the United States by College Baseball Daily.
 In 2010, he went 9–4 with a 4.20 ERA in 16 starts.
 College teammates included Phil Gosselin and Jarrett Parker.
-He was drafted by the Marlins in the 5th round of the 2010 Major League Baseball Draft, between pitchers Justin Grimm and Heath Hembree, and signed.
+He was drafted by the Marlins in the 5th round of the 2010 Major League Baseball draft, between pitchers Justin Grimm and Heath Hembree, and signed.